MicrosoftLearning/mslearn-fabric/Instructions/Labs/10-ingest-notebooks.md

     **Expected outcome:** Your command should succeed and print `wasbs://nyctlc@azureopendatastorage.blob.core.windows.net/yellow`

-    > :memo: **Note:** A Spark session starts on the first code run, so it may take longer to complete.
+    > **Note:** A Spark session starts on the first code run, so it may take longer to complete.

 1. To write the data to a file, you now need that **ABFS Path** for your **RawData** folder.